 - So how do we do this?
 By raising insulin and free amino acid levels.

 - Insulin will slow down MPB, and is very anti catabolic during training.
 We will increase insulin from rapidly absorbed carb sources that also provide a steady release of insulin and not an insulin “spike”.

 - Amino acid levels can be BEST raised by EAA’s or hydrolysates (especially casein hydrolysate).
 These are broken down proteins (di and tri peptides) that digest almost immediately raising your free amino acid levels.
 By doing this you have stimulated MPS!

 - EAA’s do the job if it’s a great amino profile and do it much more cost effectively.

 - The protein also helps amplify the insulin response from the carbs

 - BCAA’s are also a pretty good option for those on a little tighter budget.

 - My current recommendation is Recovery by Granite Supplements.
-I developed this myself, and it is available via Granite at https://granitesupplements.com/
+I developed this myself, and it is available at https://granitesupplements.com/

 - It contains EAA’s in a great ratio, branch cyclic dextrin, and electrolytes.

-- Just by training hard we can also get Glut-4 translocation to happen (without insulin), thus allowing cells to open up and let in glucose and other nutrients.
-You have to train hard and volumous to make this happen FYI.
-Not running a mile This is called non insulin mediated glut-4 translocation.
-So there is still tremendous opportunity here to drive nutrients into muscle cells.
+- Just by training hard we can also get Glut-4 translocation to happen (without insulin), thus allowing cells to open and let in glucose and other nutrients.
+You must train hard and volumous to make this happen FYI.
+Not running a mile This is called non-insulin mediated glut-4 translocation.
+So, there is still tremendous opportunity here to drive nutrients into muscle cells.